A brief history of EPCC

 Present day and the future

 Today EPCC continues to go from strength to strength.
-We are bringing the new national ARCHER2 service to life, the City Deal’s Data Driven Innovation initiative is gathering pace and EPCC is highly regarded for our substantial online and on-campus educational offering that includes Masters programmes and PhDs.
+The national ARCHER2 service is running successfully, the City Deal’s Data Driven Innovation initiative continues to gather pace and EPCC is highly regarded for our substantial online and on-campus educational offering that includes Masters programmes and PhDs.

 For the future, our plan is to place EPCC at the heart of the Exascale era by focussing on Science of Computation projects in core hardware and software technologies for Exascale computing and data challenges.
 We are also beginning to get involved in the applications of Quantum Computing.